uvaai/ml1/40 week4/40 AlphaGo/content.md

 # AlphaGo

-I hope that during the past few written assignments it has become clear that one of the hard things about creating an Artificial Intelligence is having a good definition of intelligence in the first place.
+I hope that during the past few written assignments it has become clear that one of the difficult things about creating an Artificial Intelligence is having a good definition of intelligence in the first place.
 Philosophers like Searle might argue that understanding requires intentionality or consciousness, but neuroscientific theories of consciousness to the level of detail that we could simulate them on a computer, currently still seem very much like science